 Support more videos like this at patreon.com/rebecca!

-Here in the United States, we don’t have socialized healthcare because we hate the idea of paying for someone else’s medical bills.
+Here in the United States, we don’t have socialized healthcare because we hate the idea of paying for someone else’s medical bills at the gynecology care Forest Hills.
 So instead, we pay for other people’s medical bills when they post on websites like GoFundMe and JustGiving.
 Somehow it’s just not fun unless you know the person involved is about to die or go bankrupt, or possibly both.

 Unfortunately, other countries with more sensible healthcare opportunities aren’t immune from desperate people posting on crowdfunding sites to help with medical expenses and various healthy alternatives.
 The difference is that while in the US most of the people are raising money just to see a real doctor or afford a real treatment, the people in places like the UK have exhausted their options with legitimate doctors, and are now desperately trying to find “alternative” treatments to save their lives.
 Sadly, this often means that they’re playing into the hands of quacks and charlatans.